VPC-DevAdmin/Inference_Blueprints/pdf-podcast/README.md

 ## Architecture

 This application uses a microservices architecture where each service handles a specific part of the podcast generation process.
 The React frontend communicates with a backend gateway that orchestrates requests across three specialized services: PDF processing, script generation, and audio synthesis.
-The LLM service can be configured to use either OpenAI GPT models or custom enterprise inference endpoints with Keycloak authentication, while the TTS service uses OpenAI for audio generation.
+The LLM service uses an OpenAI-compatible enterprise inference endpoint (with Keycloak or API key authentication), while the TTS service uses an OpenAI-compatible TTS API for audio generation.
 This separation allows for flexible deployment options and easy scaling of individual components.

 ```mermaid
 graph TB